 - Remove hidden body piercings before you fly

-When the process is complete, exit at the opposite side of the scanner to await further instruction from a screening officer.
+When the process is complete, exit the scanner as directed by the screening officer and await further instruction.
 If you set off an alarm, you will have the opportunity to remove any objects in the area(s) of concern and be rescanned.
 However, if the alarm cannot be resolved, a physical search will be conducted.

 For more information, please consult: